sidi-o/STIGS/WN11-CC-000038/README.md

 **Result: FAIL**

-This confirmed that the configured security setting directly affected the STIG check.
+The result provides evidence from the tested environment that the configuration change affected the WN11-CC-000038 STIG check.

 ![Reversion FAIL](Screenshots/03-revert-fail.png)